DUNE-DAQ/flx-k8s-device-plugin/README.md

 ### General info

-Discover and lists `/dev/flx*` devices.
+Discovers and lists `/dev/flx*` devices.
 Handles allocation when `felix.cern/flx` resources are requested by K8s pods.

 Requires privileged access to `/dev` and `/var/lib/kubelet/device-plugins` in a K8s node.